shishishi123/shishishi123.github.io/_pages/about.md

 ## News
 - Two papers accepted by ICML 2026.
+- I will serve as a TPC member for ESORICS 2026.
-- I will serve as the TPC for INFOCOM 2027.
+- I will serve as a TPC member for INFOCOM 2027.
+- I will serve as a TPC member for CNS 2026.
 - One paper accepted by ACL 2026.

 <details markdown="1">